Depression – Diagnosis, Symptoms, and Treatment

-Several of these symptoms may occur on most days of the week for a sustained period of time.
-By definition, depression interferes with a person’s ability to socially function or work.
-The symptoms should not be caused by the use of a medication or be attributed to another medical condition.
+Several of these symptoms may occur on most days of the week for a sustained period.
+By definition, depression interferes with a person’s ability to function socially or work.
+The symptoms should not be caused by using a medication or being attributed to another medical condition.

 Your doctor will likely order blood tests to exclude medical conditions that can produce symptoms that are similar to depression.
-They will normally perform a detailed medication check list to ensure that your symptoms are not related to prescription drugs.
+They will typically perform a detailed medication checklist to ensure that your symptoms are not related to prescription drugs.

-If you are a woman with symptoms of depression and are considering medical treatment, it is always important to obtain a urine pregnancy test prior to starting therapy.
+If you are a woman with symptoms of depression and are considering medical treatment, it is always essential to obtain a urine pregnancy test before starting therapy.

 Antidepressants and Depression Treatment

 Depression is usually treated with the help of a psychologist and psychiatrist.
 Psychologists specialize in using behavioral techniques and approaches to improve mood and restore normal function.
-They often use a technique termed cognitive behavioral therapy to reprogram the way in which we interpret our symptoms – this often leads to improved self-awareness and improvement in symptoms.
+They often use a method termed cognitive behavioral therapy to reprogram how we interpret our symptoms – this often leads to improved self-awareness and improvement in symptoms.